Tuberculosis (TB) : Meaning, Symptoms and Treatment

 Therefore, complete your antibiotic course because drug-resistant bacteria are already on a rise.

-Currently, the only vaccine for Tuberculosis is the BGG vaccine.
+Currently, the only vaccine for TB is the BCG vaccine.

 However, it is not effective for adults and is only given to children.

-If you have Tuberculosis then you can take a few preventive steps to stop the spread to your family.
+If you have TB then you can take a few preventive steps to stop the spread to your family.

 - Isolate a little by staying home